LordMike/ogame-bot/Readme.md

 A bot for OGame.
 Contributors welcome.

+## Note
+This bot is in a **non-working condition**.
+It is not functional, and cannot "just be used".

 ### Disclaimer

 I do not work for Gameforge, or intend to do Gameforge harm.
 I just like making stuff, and this time around it's a bot.